 9.2 Verbal Art and Speech Play

 Verbal art is any art form that contains spoken (or sung) language.
 The most common example of verbal art is songs and the study of verbal art is a major part of ethnomusicology.
 Ethnomusicology is the interdisciplinary field that studies how human cultures create and use music.
-In addition to music, many linguistics consider verbal art to also cover things like poetry, storytelling, and speech play (also called word play) (Fitzgerald, 2017).
+In addition to music, many linguists consider verbal art to also cover things like poetry, storytelling, and speech play (also called word play) (Fitzgerald, 2017).

 Speech play is playful manipulation of any aspect of a language, from the sounds to the sentence structure to making up playful words (Sherzer & Webster, 2017).
 Things like puns, riddles, mnemonics, and even tongue twisters can be considered forms of speech play.